adrianmc15/x-ray-classification-robustness/README.md

-# Model For Tuberculosis Prediction with Robustness towards Noise
+# Modelling Robustness towards Noise in Tuberculosis detection through Chest X-Rays

 The purpose of this project is to try to improve the robustness of a CNN to noise in x-ray image data, specifically when it comes to the noise associated with low doses in x-ray.